We Are Israel Blog

 When they had come to Capernaum, those who received the tax came to Peter and said, “Does your teacher not pay the tax?”
 (Mat 17:24)

 What a funny thing to say.
 “Does your teacher not pay tax?”
 Why would these men even ask such a question as this if there wasn’t already some doubt?
-This is certainly not something that is asked about the well-known and respected Bible teaches of the world.
-But what about the Torah teachers of YHVH’s Kingdom?
+This is certainly not something that is asked about the well-known and respected Bible teachers of the world.
+But what about the Torah teachers of Yehovah’s Kingdom?

 This is a question that men of the true Elohim have asked themselves for centuries.
-But the answers which we have received from our fathers, teachers, pastors, etc. are rarely answered in the light of the Good News that YHVH reigns now in His kingdom.
-Some translations even try pervert this portion further by trying to make this a “temple” tax and the word “temple is simply added by them.
+But the answers which we have received from our fathers, teachers, pastors, etc. are rarely answered in the light of the Good News that Yehovah reigns now in His kingdom.
+Some translations even try to pervert this portion further by trying to make this a “temple” tax and the word “temple” is simply added by them.

 In the next verse Peter as usual answering in his flesh without thinking and according to his broad-road ideas says “yes.”